DCFApixels/DragonECS/README.md

     public void Run () { }
 }
 ```
-> For simultaneous building and initialization, there is the method `Builder.BuildAndInit();`
+> For simultaneous building and initialization, use `Builder.BuildAndInit()`.

 ### Dependency Injection
 The framework implements dependency injection for systems.
-This process begins during pipeline initialization  and injects data passed to the Builder.
+Injection process occurs during pipeline initialization and injects data passed to the Builder.
-> Using built-in dependency injection is optional.
+> Built-in Dependency injection is optional.
 ```c#
 class SomeDataA { /* ... */ }
 class SomeDataB : SomeDataA { /* ... */ }